North Carolina Genealogy Research Services by Blue Ridge Media | 23andMe DNA Services

 The Darker Side of Genealogy Research

-WARNING – Before you begin your DNA Family Tree Adventure, beware that some Family Trees have been sanitized by your grandmother.
-They won’t contain biological records of adoptions, hidden affairs, secret pregnancies, incidents of rape and incest, prostitution and other dark family secrets, that no family wants to ever wants to talk about or ever be discovered.
+They won’t contain biological records of adoptions, hidden affairs, secret pregnancies, incidents of rape, incest, incarceration, murder, prostitution and other dark family secrets, that no family wants to ever wants to talk about or ever be discovered.
 These family secrets otherwise would have – or even did – go to the grave.
 Your DNA Test could potentially unlock these family secrets!

 When a DNA Test Shatters Your Identity